0adri3n/agriF4rm/README.md

 Basic : 70%  |  Rare : 20%  |  Epic : 10%  |  Legendary : 5%
 ```

+Wheat price in fixed on ETH price, divided by 100.

 If u need help on something, contact me on discord : akira#9322

 ## Contributing